shipcloud/shipcloud-developer-portal/concepts/index.md

 {% endhighlight %}

 ## Versioning
+As with every API we will be releasing new versions from time to time.
+We do promise to adhere to the following API contract:

+- No value types or fields will be changed or deleted in the same API version
+- What we will change within the same API version:
+  - add new fields to an object
+  - add new API endpoints
+  - required fields can become optional
+  - endpoints can become deprecated

-From time to time we will be releasing new versions of our API.
-In order to not break (your) implementations of our API, we will adjust the path to reflect each new major version.
-So consecutive releases will be called using /v2/, /v3/ and so on after the base url.
+In case we introduce __breaking changes__ we will adjust the API base path to reflect each new major version.
+So consecutive releases will be called using /v2/, /v3/ and so on.

 ## Address handling
 When sending <code>to</code> or <code>from</code> parameters you have to specify a contact for the shipment.
 This can